 Often, we think of air quality as affecting us people, by causing allergies or asthma.
 Actually, pets can be sensitive to this too.
 Continue to keep your HVAC and AC systems clean.
 Get rid of humidity in your home, and use plenty of fans and open windows.
 Whenever possible, let your best friends breathe fresh air.

 It’s natural to prioritize the needs of ourselves and our children, but we need to be responsible for our animals, too.
 These are just a few hazards that can harm them.
-For more info on how to keep your home safe, contact Wood AC for help at 903-285-6550.
+For more info on how to keep your home safe, contact Wood Air Conditioning & Plumbing for help at 903-285-6550.

 Image provided by Shutterstock